dvhdr/launchpad-pro/README.md

 5. Type `vagrant up`, hit enter and grab a beverage of your choice.
 It's building a lovely fresh development machine just for you!

 # Building
-You can build the app in one of two ways.
-In the spirit of experimenation, I've created a full Eclipse development environment for you to use.
+Once your new "box" is up and running, you can build the app in one of two ways.
+In the spirit of experimentation, we've created a full Eclipse development environment for you to use.
 However, you might prefer to do things on the command line.  (if you do, you might also want to run your Vagrant box headless, which you can do by modifying the Vagrantfile).

-# -To use the command line interface:
+#  To use the command line interface:
 1. SSH into the Vagrant "box" by doing `vagrant ssh`
 2. At the command prompt, simply type `make`

-# -To build using the Eclipse GUI
+#  To build using the Eclipse GUI

 1. Log in to the Ubuntu GUI (the password is, as is the convention, "vagrant").
 2. Launch Eclipse from the doodah on the top left (it's a bit like Spotlight)